helioole/lab0/README.md

 # lab0

 ## Installing UNIX-based operating system.
-I've installed Manjaro LInux with the following steps:
+I've installed Manjaro Linux with the following steps:

 ### Step 1.
 Partition the space.
 I had to make space for installing Manjaro.
 Since I had a free disk D, I've decided to dedicate it to installing LInux.